sheldondirector/beatcut/README.md

 ### FFmpeg (optional, for rendering)
 Rendering videos/images requires FFmpeg.
 If it is not available, the app still works for analysis; rendering will be skipped with a friendly message.

-To include FFmpeg on Railway, set this project variable:

-- `NIXPACKS_INSTALL_PKGS=ffmpeg`

-Alternatively, add FFmpeg in your service’s Nixpacks settings in the Railway dashboard.
+To include FFmpeg on Railway, enable it in the Nixpacks settings in the Railway dashboard (Install Packages → `ffmpeg`).

 ### Environment

 Optional variables:
 - `FLASK_SECRET` — Flask session secret (defaults to "dev-secret").
+ - Python version is pinned via `runtime.txt` (3.11.9).
+No extra nixpacks.toml is required.

 ### Health check